JAndrassy/WiFiEspAT/README.md

 This library is fast and reliable.
 It can communicate with AT firmware at high baud rates without flow control, limited only by reliability of UART at chosen speed.
 But it doesn't support SSL (https) secure networking for now.

+The library is for all Arduino MCU architectures.

 ## Contents

 * [Getting started](#getting-started)